|Job Title: ||Registered Nurse (RN) / Registered Psychiatric Nurse (RPN) - Long Term Care|

 Education & Experience

-- Current practicing registration as a Registered Nurse or Registered Psychiatric Nurse with the British Columbia College of Nursing Professionals (BCCNP).
+- Current practicing registration as a Registered Nurse or Registered Psychiatric Nurse with the BC College of Nurses and Midwives (BCCNM).

 - Completion of an approved gerontology course or an equivalent combination of education, training and experience.